Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ````

 When run successfully, these commands create a virtual environment and activate it.
 They also install the packages we will need for the rest of the tutorial.

+The tasks that are described here using DSVM can also be completed using your local Windows machine.
+However, there are several advantages in using the DSVM.
+One example is that you can use the already-installed tools like Python, Git, and PowerBI, without having to do that by yourself.
+Another example is that you can take advantage of GPUs that are available with the [Deep Learning toolkit for Data Science VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.dsvm-deep-learning?tab=Overview).
+While the instructions here are for DSVM without GPUs, the steps are similar if you're using the Deep learning toolkit for Data Science VM.
+We will add details about how to use the DSVM with GPU in future.

+Return to [Manage Historic Data](#manage-historic-data) if you're using DSVM for managing historic data to follow the rest of the instruction in that section.
+Otherwise, continue to the next section.

 ### Download Training Data